Court Bars Journalists From Covering Nnamdi Kanu's Trial • Channels Television

 Only close family members are allowed into the court by security operatives.

-No reason was given for this decision by the court but recently it was reported that the trial of the self-acclaimed IPOB leader would be done behind the camera, a move that Mr Kanu had protested.
+The trial Judge, Justice Binta Nyako, in December ruled that witnesses would be given some degree of protection.

-Outside the court premises, however, are journalists and supporters of the accused persons, Mr Kanu.
+The trial is presently being held behind a screen guard, as journalists can only hear the witnesses, lawyers and the trial judge but cannot see them.

-Mr Kanu is standing trial on a three-count charge of criminal conspiracy, intimidation and belonging to an unlawful society.
+Mr Kanu and three others, David Nwawuisi, Benjamin Madubugwu and Chidiebere Onwudiwe are standing trial on a three-count charge of criminal conspiracy, intimidation and belonging to an unlawful society.

 He was arrested in Lagos on 14 October, 2015 and has been held in prison since then despite various court orders that ruled for his release.